 - Report 1: Vital Signs: The Death of Migrants in the Gulf

-The Vital Signs Partnership includes, alongside FairSquare, the Center for Migrant Advocacy in the Philippines, the Centre for Indian Migrant Studies, the Law and Policy Forum for Social Justice in Nepal, Justice Project Pakistan, and the Refugee and Migratory Movements Research Unit in Bangladesh.
+The Vital Signs Partnership includes, alongside FairSquare, the Center for Migrant Advocacy in the Philippines, the Law and Policy Forum for Social Justice in Nepal, Justice Project Pakistan, and the Refugee and Migratory Movements Research Unit in Bangladesh.
 Supporting organisations include Migrant-Rights.org, which documents migrant workers abuses within the GCC, and Migrant Forum Asia.

 Why the Vital Signs Partnership was formed